Demian

 Major language groups and dialects

-Most Demians speak a language of the Draxu language family as a mother tongue but a sizable portion learn High Draxu as a lingua franca in order to facilitate trade and to travel the Crown Lands.
+Most Demians speak a variety of Draxu as a mother tongue with a sizable portion learning the formal High Draxu variation as a lingua franca in order to facilitate trade and to travel the Crown Lands.
 Like many humans, Demians have an inborn talent for language acquisition and several are consequently bilingual or multilingual.
 Many Demians who have completed a Mercenary Tour become fluent in the language of the region they served.
-This has lead to a large number of Demians being fluent in Kosva languages such as Ekoyan, Radivian, and Anzelki due to the prominance of Demian mercenary companies in Zinruna.
+This has lead to a large number of Demians being fluent in Kosva languages such as Ekoyan, Radivian, and Anzelki due to the prominance of Demian mercenary companies in Zinruna, but proficiency in Kolu'a or Zivian are also common.

 Culture and cultural heritage